 Stephanie McMahon

 McMahon graduated from East Carolina University with a degree in business in 1968, and began his tenure in professional wrestling as a commentator for WWE (then called the World Wide Wrestling Federation or WWWF) for most of the 1970s.
 He bought the company from his father, Vincent J. McMahon, in 1982 and almost monopolized the industry, which previously operated as separate entities across the United States.
-This led to the development of the annual event WrestleMania, which became one of the world's most successful professional wrestling events.
+This led to the development of the annual event WrestleMania, which became the world's most successful professional wrestling event.
 WWE then faced industry competition from World Championship Wrestling (WCW) in the 1990s before purchasing and absorbing WCW in 2001.
 WWE also purchased the assets of the defunct Extreme Championship Wrestling (ECW) in 2003.

 McMahon appeared on-screen for WWE from 1969 until 2022, initially as a personable play-by-play commentator.
 In 1997, he adopted the character of Mr. McMahon, portrayed as an irascible, villainous, swaggering tyrant who obsessed over maintaining control of his wrestling company and often growled the catchphrase "you're fired!" when dismissing an employee.
 Under the villainous Mr. McMahon gimmick, he competed in wrestling matches and became a one-time WWE Champion, a one-time ECW Champion, a Royal Rumble winner, and a multi-time pay-per-view headliner.